MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-azure-ad-b2b.md

 ![Guest user brings their own license](media/service-admin-azure-ad-b2b/license-approach3.png)

-## Considerations for inviting users with personal accounts
+## Considerations and Limitations

-When you invite guest users that are using personal email accounts such as gmail.com, outlook.com, or hotmail.com you can follow this embedded video to see an example of how a user would [sign up](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-redemption-experience).
+* When you invite guest users that are using personal email accounts such as gmail.com, outlook.com, or hotmail.com you can follow this [embedded video](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-redemption-experience) to see an example of how a user would sign up.

-## Limitations

 * External B2B guests are limited to consumption of content only.
 External B2B guests can view apps, dashboards, reports, export data and create email subscriptions for dashboards and reports.
 They can't access workspaces or publish their own content.
 * This feature is not currently available with the Power BI mobile apps.
 On a mobile device, you can view Power BI content shared using Azure AD B2B in a browser.
 * Using guest users with Power BI is not supported within sovereign clouds (government).